Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial2.md

   29. Issue the **ls** command to verify that these files have been removed.

-  30. Complete the **LINUX PRACTICE QUESTIONS** to get additional practice.
+  30. Complete the **LINUX PRACTICE QUESTIONS** below to get additional practice.

 ## Linux Practice Questions